amrithvenkat12/TheEyes/README.md

 4) Run the main Python file: "/camera/src/camera_main.py".
 You can do it using the terminal or using your favorite text editor program.
 I personally used Visual Studio Code and click on the  button "Run Python File in Terminal".
 Remember to play the node on "rqt_bag".
 If the Python file is succesfully running, you should see on rviz an endless 20s loop with the Lane Algorithm running on it.

 Congratulations.
-You are ready to start modifying the code and take everything you need!
+You are ready to start modifying the code.
+Take anything you need!
 _________________________
 Motto: We See Everything.

 Song: The Eye of The Tiger.

+Project tested on Ubuntu 16.04 with Python 2.7.12 64-bit.
+12/Jan/2020